freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/object-oriented-programming/override-inherited-methods.md

 ---

 ## Description

 <section id='description'>

-In previous lessons, you learned that an object can inherit its behavior (methods) from another object by referencing its <code>prototype</code> object:
+In previous lessons, you learned that an object can inherit its behavior (methods) from another object by referencing its `prototype` object:

 ```js
 ChildObject.prototype = Object.create(ParentObject.prototype);
 ```

-Then the <code>ChildObject</code> received its own methods by chaining them onto its <code>prototype</code>:
+Then the `ChildObject` received its own methods by chaining them onto its `prototype`:

 ```js
 ChildObject.prototype.methodName = function() {...};
 ```

 It's possible to override an inherited method.
-It's done the same way - by adding a method to <code>ChildObject.prototype</code> using the same method name as the one to override.
-Here's an example of <code>Bird</code> overriding the <code>eat()</code> method inherited from <code>Animal</code>:
+It's done the same way - by adding a method to `ChildObject.prototype` using the same method name as the one to override.
+Here's an example of `Bird` overriding the `eat()` method inherited from `Animal`:

 ```js
 function Animal() { }